Multistage rocket: Performance

-The delta v required to reach low Earth orbit (or the required velocity of a sufficiently heavy suborbital payload) requires a wet to dry mass ratio larger than can realistically be achieved in a single rocket stage.
+The delta v required to reach low Earth orbit (or the required velocity of a sufficiently heavy suborbital payload) requires a wet to dry mass ratio larger than has been achieved in a single rocket stage.
 The multistage rocket overcomes this limit by splitting the delta-v into fractions.
 As each lower stage drops off and the succeeding stage fires, the rest of the rocket is still traveling near the burnout speed.
 Each lower stage's dry mass includes the propellant in the upper stages, and each succeeding upper stage has reduced its dry mass by discarding the useless dry mass of the spent lower stages.

 A further advantage is that each stage can use a different type of rocket engine, each tuned for its particular operating conditions.
 Thus the lower-stage engines are designed for use at atmospheric pressure, while the upper stages can use engines suited to near vacuum conditions.
 Lower stages tend to require more structure than upper as they need to bear their own weight plus that of the stages above them.
 Optimizing the structure of each stage decreases the weight of the total vehicle and provides further advantage.

 The advantage of staging comes at the cost of the lower stages lifting engines which are not yet being used, as well as making the entire rocket more complex and harder to build than a single stage.
 In addition, each staging event is a possible point of launch failure, due to separation failure, ignition failure, or stage collision.
 Nevertheless, the savings are so great that every rocket ever used to deliver a payload into orbit has had staging of some sort.

 One of the most common measures of rocket efficiency is its specific impulse, which is defined as the thrust per flow rate (per second) of propellant consumption: